 - Garfield and Friends: The U.S. Acres short "Dr. Jekyll And Mr. Wade" had Wade turn into a monster whenever he heard a bell after Booker, during a discussion of Pavlov's experiments, suggests that very thing to Orson while Wade is asleep.

 - The Garfield Show: In "Jon's Night Out", Jon has insomnia, so he, Garfield, and Odie go to an anesthesiologist for a way to help Jon fall asleep.
 The doctor gives a special remote to Jon, telling him that if he presses the button, he will fall asleep.
 However, Odie barks right when doctor pushes the button, making Odie's bark into a trigger that can send Jon to sleep and wake him up again.
 Hilarity Ensues.

-- Gravity Falls: It turns out that Pacifica Northwest's parents have conditioned her by ringing a bell when she steps out of line with their expectations.
+- Gravity Falls: In "Northwest Mansion Mystery", it turns out that Pacifica Northwest's parents have conditioned her by ringing a bell when she steps out of line with their expectations.
 In the climax, she manages to ignore the bell in order to save the day.

 - In a Kaeloo episode where Stumpy and Quack Quack get addicted to carrots which have the same effect as tobacco, Mr. Cat tries doing this to them by whacking them on the heads with a frying pan each time they took one bite out of a carrot so their brains' pain centers will be activated.
 It fails since they're so addicted, they continue to eat the carrots anyway.

 - In Mike Tyson Mysteries, Mike, being a former boxer, associates the sound of any bell with the bell that signals the start of a match.
 When Yung Hee presses a reception bell, he instinctively punches Marquess to the ground.